sdegutis/90s.dev/site/public/guides/architecture.md

 As a convenience, users can run arbitrary JS code inside every process.
 This is useful when loading themes into an app's process; learn more on the [Composites](composites.md#composites) page.

+Preludes are not limited to loading just loading theme modules.
+They can run *any* code in an app's [code environment](#code-environments).
+Themes are just the most common use-case.

 To run code, specify module paths in the string-array `process.prelude` in `usr/config.jsln`:

 ```ts